HL7/phd/input/intro-notes/StructureDefinition-PhdNumericObservation-notes.md

 The above states that the Continuous Glucose Monitor PHG is 95% sure that the reported measurement of (say 99 mg/dL) lies between 98 and 100 mg/dL.

 ### Examples:
-A basic simple numeric observation with a time stamp and a supplemental types attribute is shown in [Pulse Rate Spot Measurement](Observation-numeric-spotnumeric.html).
+A basic simple numeric observation with a timestamp and a supplemental types attribute is shown in [Pulse Rate Spot Measurement](Observation-numeric-spotnumeric.html).
 Simple numeric measurements are common in PHDs.

 An example of a NaN (not a number) measurement is shown in [NaN Example](Observation-numeric-observation-not-a-number.html).
 Note that the value element is absent and replaced by a dataAbsentReason element.